billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 ## Architectural Bottlenecks and the Failure of Centralization

 Existing AI and automation systems have often relied on centralized infrastructure for data aggregation and heavy computing.
 However, these centralized models cannot handle the volume, velocity, and distributed nature of Agentic AI workloads.
 Centralized AI systems are constrained by central infrastructure, resulting in high latency due to round-trip times to the cloud.
 Such latency is unacceptable for real-time applications such as self-healing and 5G slicing management.
 There is also the issue that the central server becomes a bottleneck, limiting scalability.
 The inherent limitations of such centralized models (single point of failure (SPoF), latency) inevitably drive Agentic AI architectures towards a distributed mesh form.
 This leverages local processing at the edge for low latency and fault tolerance, requiring the standardization of distributed control and communication mechanisms that transcend conventional centralized SDN/management models.

 ## Absence of agent-to-agent (A2A) Semantic Interoperability

 Agentic systems are often built by different vendors using various frameworks, leading to fragmented and siloed system operations.
 Complex network management tasks require the decomposition of work and collaboration between specialized agents.
 Without standardized agent-to-agent (A2A) protocols, bespoke connectors become necessary to connect these fragmented systems, slowing down development and integration speeds.

 Standardization must define consistent payloads and interfaces that support real-time interactions between systems, enabling agents to discover, understand, and collaborate with one another regardless of their underlying implementations.

 ## Lack of Dynamic Trust and Accountability in Autonomous Behavior

 The introduction of AI agents as autonomous entities performing actions at machine speed presents significant security and governance challenges.
 Traditional identity and access management (IAM) focuses on human users or predefined roles.
 However, autonomous agents operate with dynamic intent, require context-aware access, and must maintain provable accountability for every action they perform.
 Without a robust Zero Trust framework specifically designed for non-human autonomous entities, there is a risk of catastrophic security breaches or manipulation where autonomous systems could outpace human control capabilities.

 ## Real-time Data Validity and Resilience Issues

 The decision-making of AI agents is determined by the quality of the data they receive.
 In a network environment, data quality is of paramount importance.
 Incomplete, delayed, semantic-less, context-less, or corrupted data feeds can lead to severe operational or financial losses when agents take autonomous actions (e.g., traffic rerouting, forced execution of financial transactions).
 Therefore, it must extend beyond the current focus on bandwidth and speed to include quality verification of the data agents rely upon and resilience of service paths.
 This is essential to meet the requirements of continuously operating intelligent agents.

 ## Problems with the Existing IBN System: Rigidity of the Intent Translation Engine (ITE)

 Existing IBN systems rely on the Intent Translation Engine (ITE) or the Intent-Based System (IBS) spatial functionality to bridge the gap between the business intent and the network operational infrastructure.
 This translation is typically driven by predefined data models such as YANG models and lacks the necessary adaptive flexibility when unforeseen conditions arise.
 IBN fundamentally shifts operational modes to a dynamic intent-based approach, yet retains the inherent limitation that control remains under human oversight.
 Agentic AI minimises or eliminates human intervention in this cognitive loop through LLM-based reasoning and planning capabilities, refining the IBN closed loop by integrating continuous reasoning and conflict resolution capabilities into the cognitive layer.
 These capabilities represent what was lacking in the classical IBN definition and form the core technical objective.

 ## ANIMA ASA's Problem: Cognitive Simplicity

 ANIMA's ASAs are typically designed for specific, localized autonomous functions (e.g., prefix management, bootstrapping).
-They rely heavily on predefined policy structures and lack the complex reasoning, planning, or self-reflection capabilities characteristic of Agentic AI (LLM-based task decomposition).
+They rely heavily on predefined policy structures and lack the complex reasoning, planning, or self-reflection capabilities characteristic of
+Agentic AI (LLM-based task decomposition).
 ANIMA's ASA is conceptually a precursor to Agentic AI, but lacks a cognitive core (LLM/inference engine).
-Agentic AI introduces LLM-based planning and tool-use capabilities that require complex, semantic negotiation (A2A) beyond simple information exchange (GeneRic Autonomic
-Signaling Protocol; GRASP), demonstrating the necessity for a dedicated protocol layer that extends beyond the existing ANIMA framework.
+Agentic AI introduces LLM-based planning and tool-use capabilities that require complex, semantic negotiation (A2A) beyond simple information exchange (GeneRic Autonomic Signaling Protocol; GRASP), demonstrating the necessity for a dedicated protocol layer that extends beyond the existing ANIMA framework.

 # Objectives of Agentic AI for Operations & Management

 ## Objective 1 - Hyper-Autonomous Network Operations & Management

 Beyond minimizing human intervention, it must implement a Autonomous Driving Netowrk (defined in TMF)  that autonomously recognises, diagnoses, infers, and resolves issues even in unpredictable situations.

 Key Features:

 - Predictive & Proactive Fault Management: AI agents learn traffic patterns, logs, and performance metrics in real time to identify potential causes before faults occur.
 The network autonomously reroutes traffic or reallocates resources to prevent service interruptions at source.
 - Intelligent Root Cause Analysis: In complex, intertwined fault scenarios, multiple agents collaborate to synthesize distributed data.
-They deduce the root cause as a
-   "problem of correlations" rather than a single point of failure and propose solutions.
+They deduce the root cause as a "problem of correlations" rather than a single point of failure and propose solutions.
-- Autonomous Configuration & Optimization: AI agents comprehend high-level objectives such as ‘optimize user experience’ and autonomously configure and continuously fine- tune routing protocols, QoS policies, security rules, and other elements to achieve them.
+- Autonomous Configuration & Optimization: AI agents comprehend high-level objectives such as ‘optimize user experience’ and autonomously configure and continuously fine-tune routing protocols, QoS policies, security rules, and other elements to achieve them.

 ## Objective 2 - Intelligent & Dynamic Resource Orchestration

 To address unpredictable traffic demands such as 6G, holographic communications, and large-scale IoT, network resources (computing, storage, bandwidth) are allocated and coordinated in real time and proactively.

 Key Features:

 - Dynamic Network Slicing: AI agents recognize application requirements (latency, bandwidth, etc.) in real time, instantly creating, scaling, and downsizing customized network slices per user or service.
 - Cross-Domain Resource Negotiation: AI agents distributed across networks of different telecommunications or cloud providers negotiate in real time to dynamically secure optimal resources, ensuring end-to-end quality for global services.
 - Edge Computing Resource Optimization: By predicting edge node load and user mobility, AI agents dynamically reallocate workloads to optimal edge nodes while ensuring service continuity.

 ## Objective 3 - Predictive & Adaptive Network Security

 Beyond defending against known attack patterns, AI agents autonomously detect unknown zero-day attacks or advanced persistent threats (APTs) and reconfigure defence systems in real time.

 Key Features:

 - Autonomous threat hunting and response: Security agents continuously detect minute anomalies across the entire network.
 If an anomaly is deemed a threat, they respond immediately by taking action such as isolating infected nodes or blocking attack traffic, all without human intervention.
 - Dynamic Defense Posture: AI agents dynamically modify firewall policies, access control lists (ACLs), and traffic filtering rules in real time based on attack type and intensity, thereby minimizing the attack surface.

 ## Objective 4 - Enabling Novel Network Service Models

 By transforming the network itself into a single, vast distributed AI platform, it enables new communication services and business models that were previously impossible.

 Key Features:

-- Intent-driven Service Creation: When a user requests in natural language, 'I want to play a lag-free VR game with my friends,' an AI agent interprets this and provides a
-  Network-as-a-Service that instantly allocates the necessary resources (such as network slices and edge servers).
+- Intent-driven Service Creation: When a user requests in natural language, 'I want to play a lag-free VR game with my friends,' an AI agent interprets this and provides a Network-as-a-Service that instantly allocates the necessary resources (such as network slices and edge servers).
 - Semantic Communication: Communication focuses on the “meaning” or “purpose” conveyed by data rather than the bits themselves, enabling ultra-efficient communication that achieves maximum effect with minimal data transmission.

 ## Objective 5 - Autonomous, High-Fidelity & Action-Aware Network Measurement

 To turn raw network telemetry into trustworthy, context-rich insight that continuously retrains itself, explains its own uncertainty, and feeds closed-loop control without human analysts.

 Key Features:
 - Generative Telemetry Synthesis & Gap-Filling: Gen-AI models learn multi-modal telemetry (packets, flow records, SNMP, syslogs, DPI, spectrum scans) and hallucinate statistically faithful “missing data” where sensors are sparse or silent, delivering 100 % coverage at any time/space scale.

-- Semantic Anomaly Narratives & Root-Cause Metrics: Instead of threshold alerts, the model outputs human-readable stories (“Between 02:13-02:19 UTC, TCP RTT on slice-C rose
-  38 % because 17 % of ECN-marked packets were re-routed via the Seattle POP due to a mis-announced BGP community”).
+- Semantic Anomaly Narratives & Root-Cause Metrics: Instead of threshold alerts, the model outputs human-readable stories (“Between 02:13-02:19 UTC, TCP RTT on slice-C rose 38 % because 17 % of ECN-marked packets were re-routed via the Seattle POP due to a mis-announced
+  BGP community”).
 Each sentence is back-traced to verifiable measurement samples.

 - Self-Driving Measurement Campaigns: The AI translates high-level intents (“tell me if user-perceived 4 K latency could exceed 150 ms during the next football final”) into dynamic sampler schedules, probe paths, and packet structures; it launches the campaign, stops when statistical confidence is reached, and releases resources back to the data plane.

 - Counterfactual & Predictive “What-if” Metrics: Given a proposed config change (new AQM, additional slice, 400 GbE upgrade), the generator produces the expected delay/loss/jitter distributions before any byte is moved, letting operators compare KPI deltas without real-world probing.

 # Use cases of Agentic AI for Operations & Management